GeminiOneSoftware/lightweight_modal/README.md

 # Lightweight Modal

 ## Description:
-> A lightweight modal plugin that works out the box, or can be customized to suit your projects needs
+> A lightweight modal plugin that works out of the box, or can be customized to suit your projects needs

 ## Table of Contents